 Execute actions to process fault recovery and maintenance

+The features are explained in more detail in Section 3.3.

 Use cases and scenarios [editor: Ashiq]

 Telecom nodes often have very high requirements on service performance.
 As a consequence they often utilize redundancy and high availability (HA) mechanisms.
 The HA support may be built-in or provided by the platform.
 In any case, the HA support typically has a very fast detection and reaction time to minimize service impact.
 HA support for OPNFV is discussed in the High Availability for OPNFV project.